nalej/docs/docs/platformer/platformer.md

 The responses to these two commands will tell us the command's version of Python, and we will choose the command that uses Python 3.7 or higher.
 In this tutorial we will be using `pip3`.

 ```shell
 pip3 install --user nalej-platformer
 ```

-Please make sure that `pip3` is the correct command in your system, or if you need to use `pip` instead.

 ## The platform plan file